GraphQL

 Pagination

 The maximum (and default) number of records that each page contains is set to 25.
-For navigating through the different pages it's necessary to request also information relative to the endCursor:
+In order to navigate through the different pages, it's necessary to request endCursor information:

 {